ethereumclassic/ethereumclassic.github.io/docs/translate.md

 **Step 1** Fork the repository

-Go to https://github.com/ethereumclassic/ethereumclassic.github.io and click the "Fork" button in the top right corner
+Go to https://github.com/ethereumclassic/ethereumclassic.github.io and click the "Fork" button in the top right corner.
+If you already have an old repo of the same name on your account, delete it and try again.

 ![Fork](./t_0.png)